 In November, Hara attended the World Innovation Summit for Education 2019, an annual international conference dedicated to education, in Qatar.

-"It was such a fruitful experience to talk tors from around the world," he said.
+"It was such a fruitful experience to talk about the future of education with educators from around the world," he said.